-It is interesting to consider where Shelley was in his life when this piece was composed.
-His life, especially the alter years, is especially tragic.
+‘The Question’ is a classic Percy Bysshe Shelley poem.
+In it, the poet uses nature-based imagery in order to depict a perfect dream of pristine wilderness.
+It is interesting to consider where Shelley, who was one of the best Britsh poets from the 17th/18th century, was in his life when this piece was composed.
+His life, especially in the later years, is especially tragic.
 He and his wife, Mary Shelley, had last all three of their children.
-Shelley crafts this dream world, filled with innumerable flowers that feels like a kind of retreat.
-That being said, the first person narrator in ‘The Question’ is not necessarily the poet himself.
+Shelley crafts this dream world, filled with innumerable flowers that feel like a kind of retreat.
+That being said, the first-person narrator in ‘The Question’ is not necessarily the poet himself.
 There is no clear context to allow one to say for certain one way or another.

 Summary of The Question